blunsford2017/Pup-Pictures/README.md

 [Click here](#) to see deployed app!

 ## Obsticales
-- Getting the app images to appear next to the link
+- ~~Getting the app images to appear next to the link.~~ FIXED!
+- Last two links for APPS not fully working.

 ## Future goals
 - Being able to pic a specific breed for random pics!